scikit-image/skimage-archive/grants/2022_CZI_EOSS5/full_application.md

 This proposal aims to do the same for image analysis libraries.

 Thanks to its popular position in the ecosystem, scikit-image is already seen as a "standard" API for the community to emulate.
 For example, NVIDIA's cuCIM library provides a `cucim.skimage` module that emulates the scikit-image API for CuPy arrays.
 However, since scikit-image grew organically from the contributions of a broad community -- almost 500 direct code contributors -- API inconsistencies exist.
-Rather than perpetuate these throughout a broader ecosystem, we want to (1) formalize protocols and types for image analysis, and (2) reorganize and annotate scikit-image’s API accordingly.
+Rather than perpetuate these throughout a broader ecosystem, we want to (1) formalize protocols and types for image analysis, and (2) reorganize and annotate scikit-image's API accordingly.
 With this, we aim to provide a reference implementation that can be easily extended by other libraries, thereby benefiting usability, discoverability, performance, and community innovation.

 [Array API]: https://github.com/data-apis/array-api